Our Board

 Emily Guzman is currently a Director of Student Development and Support at North Carolina Central University.
 She previously served as the Diversity Officer and the Director for the Department of Diversity and Inclusion at NCCU.

 Ms. Guzman attended the University of Minnesota, Twin Cities for her bachelors with a double major in Child Psychology and Spanish.
-She also studied abroad for an academic year at Tec de Monterrey, Campus Mazatlan, during that time had an internship with Desarollo Integral de la Familia.
+She also studied abroad for an academic year at Tec de Monterrey, Campus Mazatlan, during that time she had an internship with Desarollo Integral de la Familia.
 Later she received a Masters of Science in Counseling with a specialization in Marriage and Family Counseling. from California State University at Fresno.

 At NC Central, Emily serves as a vital resource for students, faculty and staff from various backgrounds, providing support, guidance, development and advocacy.
 The workshops and events she and her team facilitate aid the development of long-range strategic planning goals, as well as recruitment, retention, matriculation, and graduation rates of under-represented populations.
 She is also responsible for advising faculty, staff and alumni the importance of embracing an inclusive and welcoming environment.
 She works collaboratively with other departments to sensitive and educate the campus community.